-Our Social Responsibility and Human Rights Policy, updated in 2020, defines our commitment to facilitate a positive and sustainable legacy by understanding and managing the social and economic impacts and opportunities resulting from our presence.
+Our Social Responsibility and Human Rights Policy defines our commitment to facilitate a positive and sustainable legacy by understanding and managing the social and economic impacts and opportunities resulting from our presence.
 We are committed to open and respectful engagement with our stakeholders.
 We respect community rights, interests and culture, and where Indigenous Peoples are identified we work to obtain their free, prior and informed consent.
 We recognize human rights, as defined in the International Bill of Human Rights, and align our approach to human rights risk management with the United Nations Guiding Principles on Business and Human Rights (the "UNGPs") and the Voluntary Principles on Security and Human Rights (the "VPSHR").

 We have also adopted a set of Social Performance Standards at the corporate level to provide minimum requirements for the social practices and performance of our operations.
-Our Social Performance Standards align with international best practices, including those of the IFC, the International Council on Mining and Metals (the "ICMM") and the UNGPs.
-Our Social Performance Standards manage key issues including stakeholder engagement, grievance management, community investment, land acquisition and resettlement, local content, human rights, artisanal and small-scale mining ("ASM"), social closure, security and human rights, and social baseline and impact assessment and management.
+Our Social Performance Standards align with international best practices, including those of the IFC, the ICMM and the UNGPs.
+Our Social Performance Standards manage key issues including stakeholder engagement, grievance management, community investment, land acquisition and resettlement, local content, human rights, artisanal and small-scale mining ("ASM"), social closure, security and human rights, social baseline and impact assessment and management, and Indigenous Peoples and cultural heritage.

-We conducted internal audits of these Social Performance Standards at all our operations by the end of 2019, with results reported to the Senior Vice President, Operations and site general managers.
-In 2021, we conducted third-party audits of these Social Performance Standards at our Fekola and Otjikoto mines.
-Due to restrictions associated with entering the Philippines in 2021 as a result of the COVID-19 pandemic, our third-party audits at the Masbate Gold Project were postponed to 2022.
+We conduct audits of our Social Performance Standards with independent experts.
+In 2021, we conducted third-party audits of at our Fekola and Otjikoto Mines.
+We completed the audit at the Masbate Gold Project in 2022.
 With the support of external experts, we also conduct human rights assessments and security risk assessments in accordance with the VPSHR.
-These assessments, including recommendations to address salient risks and impacts, are discussed and confirmed with our executives and reported to the HSESS Committee.
-In 2021, we carried out a VPSHR risk assessment at the Fekola Mine and Masbate Gold Project and conducted a VPSHR risk assessment and a human rights impact assessment at our Gramalote Project.
+These assessments, including recommendations to address salient human rights risks and impacts, are discussed and confirmed with our executives and reported to the HSESS Committee.
+In 2021, we carried out a VPSHR risk assessment at the Fekola Mine and Masbate Gold Project and conducted a VPSHR risk assessment at our Gramalote Project.